blindcoco/srpgstudio/README.md

-# srpgstudio
-BlindCoco's SRPG Studio Scripts
+# BlindCoco's SRPG Studio Scripts

 Hello there!
 This git is a bit bare right now, but I'll add some fun plugins soon!